Research and data

 Cafcass is currently setting up new research governance arrangements that will enable us to continue to promote family justice research through support provided to approved external applications, contributions to the Family Justice Observatory and our internal programme.
 We are also preparing to transfer some of our administrative data, duly anonymised, to a third-party data platform that we envisage will act as the first port of call for researchers wishing to make provision of our data.

-To focus on these important developments, which we expect to complete by July 2019, from this month Cafcass will only consider applications that have a national scope, that have the potential to improve substantially the outcomes of children and that will be adversely affected by a delayed start.
+To focus on these important developments, which we expect to complete by the end of 2019, Cafcass is currently only considering applications that have a national scope, that have the potential to improve substantially the outcomes of children and that will be adversely affected by a delayed start.

 The framework provides information on how we make decisions on research applications.
 If you’re unsure whether your project will meet the criteria set out in the framework, please contact us at the below address before making an application so that we can advise you.